caseyg/awesome/README.md

 *   [merlos/jekyll-auto-image](https://github.com/merlos/jekyll-auto-image) - jekyll plugin that makes available the first image of a post in the template

-*   [thoughtbot/suspenders](https://github.com/thoughtbot/suspenders) - A Rails template with our standard defaults.
+*   [thoughtbot/suspenders](https://github.com/thoughtbot/suspenders) - A Rails application template with our standard defaults, optimized for deployment on Heroku.

 *   [saclark/jekyll-multipost](https://github.com/saclark/jekyll-multipost) - Generate multiple posts, each utilizing a different layout, from a single post entry.